Southern and Eastern Africa

 Support our work

-Malnutrition rates remain high among children and women in South Sudan – over 2.5 million children and women are at risk of acute malnutrition in 2024,
+Malnutrition rates remain alarmingly high among children and women, with more than 2.1 million people at risk of acute malnutrition in 2025.

 Overview of humanitarian response in South Sudan